 Fragrance Composition:

 So what does it smell like?
-The original 1969 version is classified as a powdery floral fragrance for women.
+The original 1969 version of Chamade is classified as a powdery floral fragrance for women.
 It is a sparkling, aldehydic, jasmine, jonquil, lily of the valley, tuberose, vetiver with dominant galbanum, hyacinth and Turkish rose notes.
 A heady blend of flowers from the fields of Grasse, and rare oils from the orient.

 Scent Profile: